hedenface/ModGearmanXIManager/README.md

 # ModGearmanXIManager
-Nagios XI Component for managing ModGearman installation
+Nagios XI Component for managing ModGearman installations

 ## Overview
 This is a component used to manage a variety of ModGearman Servers/Workers, possibly running different versions of ModGearman, from a central location - within the Nagios XI interface.